100 Fun Things to Do in Chicago

 white structure| ©Oleksandr Pidvalnyi

-Chicago's Sintine Chapel Exhibit is home to an immersive Michelangelo photo gallery.
-This painter's works left a huge mark on the Vatican, and now you can get a close-up look at high-resolution images of his epic paintings.
+The Sintine Chapel Exhibit in Chicago has an immersive photo gallery of Michelangelo.
+This painter's works left a big mark on the Vatican, and now you can see high-resolution images of his epic paintings up close.

-The people in charge of this site have done Star Trek and Titanic exhibits, so you can imagine the high quality of this activity.
-In fact, they have done exhibits of Michael Jackson and Frida Kahlo.
-If you like painting, be sure to visit these types of exhibits in Chicago.
+The people in charge of this site have held exhibitions on Star Trek and Titanic, so you can imagine the high quality of this activity.
+In fact, they have also held exhibitions on Michael Jackson and Frida Kahlo.
+If you like painting, be sure to visit this type of exhibition in Chicago.

 42. Feed a giraffe at Brookfield Zoo